Red light therapy for bacteria, gingivitis, and gum disease.

 There are many causes of tooth sensitivity, also called dentin hypersensitivity (DH).
 These can include gastroesophageal reflux, tooth grinding, overconsumption of acidic foods, tooth decay, broken or chipped teeth, and gum recession, and of course, teeth whitening products.
 And given that teeth whitening has quickly risen a multi-billion dollar industry, it’s no wonder people are experiencing tooth sensitivity more than ever before.

 Luckily, recent research has shown that red light therapy can help.
 One 2016 study investigated the effects of both red light and near-infrared (NIR) light treatments on tooth sensitivity following an in-office bleaching procedure.
 Both treatments were significantly more effective at reducing sensitivity than the placebo.
 Interestingly, they found NIR light to be more effective than red light after 24 hours, but the results were comparable after 48 hours.
-Similar results were found in this 2017 case study
+Similar results were found in this 2017 case study.

-2019 study found red light therapy to be effective at reducing tooth sensitivity when combined with potassium nitrate (the active ingredient in toothpaste for sensitive teeth).
+A 2019 study found red light therapy to be effective at reducing tooth sensitivity when combined with potassium nitrate (the active ingredient in toothpaste for sensitive teeth).
 The combination of treatments was more effective than either treatment alone.
 A similar 2019 study, however, found both red light therapy and potassium nitrate to be effective at reducing sensitivity, but this effect was not increased by using both together.

 Finally, in this 2020 study, researchers investigated the effects of red light therapy combined with a fluoride varnish for reducing tooth sensitivity in patients with molar-incisor hypomineralization (MIH).
 MIH is an enamel defect usually affecting children under 10.
 They found the combination of treatments to be effective in reducing sensitivity, with the fluoride varnish having a late-onset effect and red light therapy a more immediate effect.